apache/apisix/doc/install-dependencies.md

 TODO

-The compilation of `libr3` relies on later versions of `autoconf` and `pcre`, but the CentOS 6 comes with a lower version, will support CentOS 6 later.
+Failed to compile `rapidjson`, and the compilation of `libr3` relies on later versions of `autoconf` and `pcre`, but the CentOS 6 comes with a lower version, will support CentOS 6 later.

 Mac OSX
 =======